A-khchan/django_api/README.md

 To see all records from table drinks_user, note: sql ended by ;
 sqlite> select * from drinks_user;

+To see the field name of a table.
+After this command, select stmt will show headers. sqlite> .headers on

 To exit, control-D